metaborg/metaborg.github.io/content/references/config/language.md

 Whether to use the specification from the build system as a source of configuration for that build system, or this configuration file.

-For example, when set to `false` (the default), and Spoofax\'s Maven plugin\'s pomless support is enabled through the `.mvn/settings.xml`{.interpreted-text role="file"} file, Maven will entirely ignore the contents of the `pom.xml`{.interpreted-text role="file"} file, and use this configuration file as a source of information.
+For example, when set to `false` (the default), and Spoofax's Maven plugin's pomless support is enabled through the `.mvn/settings.xml` file, Maven will entirely ignore the contents of the `pom.xml` file, and use this configuration file as a source of information.
 When this is not desired, for example if your POM file has information that is not covered in this configuration file, set it to `true` to use the POM file.
 The `id`, `name`, and `dependencies` must be